geospatialem/conferences/2015/GirlDevelopIt-Photoshop.md

   * Paths
   * Pixel layers
   * Create shapes with the pen tool, and save custom shapes by clicking on the shape `Define custom shape`.
+  * To create a circle, click and hold to go along a curve.
 * **Path selection**

 ## Layers and Layer Panels